mguery/resume/index.md

-*Self-taught Cloud Engineer with 9 years of experience in customer-facing roles.
-Certified in AWS & Microsoft Azure and has a passion for learning new technologies.
+*Certified in AWS & Microsoft Azure Cloud Engineer with customer support and project management experience.
 As an Implementation Consultant, I help small business owners set up and automate project management and client management software.*

 ## [Qualifications]